If you want to experience Watertown at its best, visit during Watertown’s annual highlights.

 South Dakota Taxidermy Association Competition: Held at the Watertown Event Center this conference features taxidermists of all levels - World Class, Beginners, Old Timers and everyone in between!!
 Compare taxidermist work side-by-side and vote for your favorite entry for the Peoples Choice Award.

 Sunset Zoofari: A food, wine and beer fundraiser event at the Bramble Park Zoo celebrating cultures, foods, and refreshments, through entertainment and a silent auction at the zoo.
-This event is held on a Friday night in June for those 21 and over only.
+This event is held June 22, 2018 for those 21 and over only.

-Independacne Day Celebration, Saturday July 1, 2018: Celebrate America's independance Each year, thousands help celebrate our nation’s independence this year beginning with the Independance Day parade along Kemp Avenue in Downtown Watertown.
-Traditional candy toss begins at 1:45 pm; parade begins at 2:00 p.m.Then, bring your lawn chairs the the Redlin Art Center.
-Entertainment begins with children's entertainer Phil Baker at 6:00pm; Shawn McCall at 7:00pm; and Greg Hanson and the Backroads at 7:00p pm.
-At dark, sit back and endjoy South Dakota's BIGGEST Fireworks Show.
+South Dakota's Biggest Firework Show, Tuesday July 3, 2018: Each year, thousands help celebrate our nation’s independence!
+Bring your lawn chairs to the Redlin Art Center.
+At dark, sit back and enjoy South Dakota's BIGGEST Fireworks Show.
 Admission is FREE.
 Hotel guests are invited to enjoy free shuttle via the Watertown Trolley to and from the event, beginning at 5:00 pm.

 Cookin’ on Kampeska KCBS BBQ Cook-off: Held at Stokes-Thomas City Park on Lake Kampeska in Mid-July.
 Enjoy fun-filled family activities including a Burger Battle, Kids Que, coed volleyball tournament, live entertainment, inflatables, beanbag tournament, Little Miss and Mr. Kampeska contest, and a sanctioned Kansas City Barbeque Society competition!